Are you getting fed up with the shortages at the grocery store?

 Ohhh where do I start!?
 I have so many thoughts on this topic.
 When we decided to start raising meat chickens, I read the book Pastured Poultry Profits by Joel Salatin and it was EYE OPENING.
 It’s an old book and a little disorganized, but there’s great information in there.

-I used to believe that any chicken would produce a healthy and nutrient-dense meal as long as they are out on pasture… wrong!
+I used to believe that any chicken would produce a healthy and nutrient-dense meal as long as they were out on pasture… wrong!

 Time on pasture

-When raising broilers, you typically wait until they are at least 2 weeks old to move from the indoor brooder to the outdoors.
+When raising meat chickens, you typically wait until they are at least 2-3 weeks old to move from the indoor brooder to the outdoors.
 That’s because when they are a few days old, they are delicate, learning the basics, and need a heat lamp to stay warm.

 The research behind it